Vive la Francophonie Culture Classes

 community with other Francophiles

-For the January 2025 VLF, experts Margene Minor and Marc Witham will present wines and sprits of Bordeaux and Dordogne at each class with selections from the Wine Seller (5000 Prytania Street).
+For the Spring 2025 VLF, experts Margene Minor and Marc Witham will present wines and sprits of the region at each class with selections from the Wine Seller (5000 Prytania Street).

 Each class will also feature small plates of delicious cuisine of the region.